 Their aggressive expansion and demands for tribute led to resentment from the nearby Native American nations and conflicts quickly arose.
 Soon the Pequot found themselves at war with not only their neighbors, but also the Dutch colony they traded with.

-In 1634 the Massachusetts Bay colony brokered an uneasy peace between the parties after an Englishman was killed in the midst of these conflicts.
-As the English colonists were significantly outnumbered by their native counterparts, they did not want to get drawn into a large war between Native Americans.
+In 1634 the Massachusetts Bay colony brokered an uneasy peace between the parties after an Englishman perished in the midst of these conflicts.
+As the Native Americans significantly outnumbered the English colonists, the colonists did not want to get drawn into a large war between Native Americans.

 By 1636 after the murder of yet another English trader, the Massachusetts Bay colony responded with force.
 The series of escalating military encounters led directly to the Pequot War of 1637.